Editors Note: This article was initially published on August 19, 2016.

-Taking all of that into consideration, we crunched the numbers and by looking for games where underdogs coming off a loss where they were favorites and are getting less than 25% of spread bets, we get a historical 149-98 ATS (60.3%) record winning +42.9 units since 2003.
+Taking all of that into consideration, we crunched the numbers to look for games where underdogs coming were coming off a loss, failed to cover the spread in their previous game, and are receiving less than 25% of spread bets.
+Ultimately, we get a historical 149-98 ATS (60.3%) record winning +42.9 units since 2003.

 It’s also worth noting that recently this went 11-6 ATS last year and 49-25 ATS over the last four seasons.